jzstats/chatgpt-numbers-and-the-meaning-of-life/README.md

 ### Usage

+You can either use the program to reproduce my results or to reproduce the experiment with new data.
+It's up to you!

-First download the files with the command
+First download the files with the command:

 > git clone https://github.com/jzstats/chatgpt-numbers-and-the-meaning-of-life

 and cd into the repo.

+#### Requirements

+It is required to have a valid api key that can be used to communicate with the ChatGPT's API.

+Create a file called 'config.py', and put a line:
+> api_key = \<the-api-key-of-the-user\\>

+This file will be sourced by 'main.py' when it tries to retrieve the raw data.

+(it was not included in the repo to hide the API key used for the project, which is my personal one!)

 #### Reproduce my Results

-In order to reproduce my results run the main.py file.
+In order to reproduce my results run the 'main.py' script.

 When it asks for the number of desired observations, input 0 and you are practically done!

-Next you can explore the top n results (let's say the top 50).
+Next you can explore the top n results and may compare them with mine.

 Finally to produce the wordcloud, run the script 'visuallize_results.py' and open in a the browser the file 'wordcloud.htm'

-Everything is expected to work smoothly, and you should get the exact same result as I had.

 #### Reproduce the Experiment